Skip to main content

 Educational body

-In response to the pandemic, the Ministry of Education and the Ghana Education Service (GES), the agency responsible for implementing policies to ensure that school-age Ghanaians receive education-introduced remote and distance learning programs, including the distribution of learning packages to school children.
+In response to the pandemic, the Ministry of Education and the Ghana Education Service (GES), the agency responsible for implementing policies to ensure that school-age Ghanaians receive education, introduced remote and distance learning programs, including the distribution of learning packages to school children.
 This response faced the additional challenge of variable access to communications technologies across geographic and socioeconomic status, particularly impacting children in poor and rural households.
-To avert learning losses, the International Development Association (IDA) funded the Ghana Accountability for Learning Outcomes Project (GALOP).
+To prevent learning loss, the International Development Association (IDA) funded the Ghana Accountability for Learning Outcomes Project (GALOP).
 It supported the Government of Ghana in delivering remote education to an estimated 4.45 million students.
-The GALOP supported Ghana's COVID-19 Coordinated Education Response Plan during the extended school closure, ensuring the sanitization and safety of schools while also working to build a resilient education system.
+The GALOP supported Ghana's COVID-19 Coordinated Education Response Plan during the extended school closure, ensuring the sanitation and safety of schools while also working to build a resilient education system.
 The project launched distance learning via TV, radio, and online channels.
 It supported the distribution of printed materials to support home learning.
 In addition, it provided community-based, complementary basic education classes.
 The project also helped to launch the Edmodo Learning Management System, which created a platform that enabled all schools, students, and teachers to connect remotely.

 Parents

 Parental behaviour is a strong predictor of children's oral health, and parents should participate in oral health education activities aimed at reducing risk factors for acquiring oral disorders.
 For social, economic, and personal development, good health is a vital asset that must be implemented by parents.
-The economical method of enhancing oral health among children and, subsequently, their quality of life is by educating parents and encouraging them to promote health in the social and cultural contexts that are best for their children.
+The most economical method to enhance oral health among children and, subsequently, their quality of life is by educating parents and encouraging them to promote health in the social and cultural contexts that are best for their children.

 Teachers